Requesting Unpaid Personal Leave Time

 Documenting Unpaid Personal Leave

-The responsible administrator/supervisor ensures that any unpaid personal leave has been appropriately entered into the employee’s employment record within the Human Resource Management System (HRMS).
+The Leave Specialist ensures that any unpaid personal leave is tracked within the Human Resource Management System (HRMS).